In order to authenticate requests to the Numeral API, Numeral enforces two levels of authentication:

 --header 'x-api-key: YOUR_API_KEY'

-All API requests must be made over HTTPS.
+All API requests must be made over HTTPS with a valid API key.
 API requests made over plain HTTP will be rejected.
-So will API requests sent without a valid API key.
+API requests sent without a valid API key will be rejected too.

 Do not share your API key in publicly accessible areas, such as your GitHub repository, in client-side code, or in log management tools.